siddalmia/run-sbatch/README.md

 Thanks to kaldi for providing a wonderful shell argument parser (https://github.com/kaldi-asr/kaldi).

-The current support is limited, please feel free to add (don't forget to send in a pull request :)) or email me if you need any more options/features.
+The current support is **limited**, please feel free to add (don't forget to send in a pull request :)) or email me if you need any more options/features.